Transforming Learning Spaces: The Evolution of Classroom Centres in 2026

 - Coding Station: Using simple coding toys or apps to introduce programming concepts.

-Dramatic Play Centers
+Dramatic Play Centres

-Designing Effective Classroom Centers: A Practical Approach
+Designing Effective Classroom Centres: A Practical Approach

 - Plan for Assessment: How will you gauge student learning?
 This could involve observation, checklists, student work samples, or brief quizzes.

-Real-World Examples: Classroom Centers in Action
+Real-World Examples: Classroom Centres in Action

 Objective: Students will identify and describe the components of a local ecosystem (e.g., a pond or forest) and understand basic predator-prey relationships.